MikeSS281986/PHP-Practice/README.md

 # PHP-Practice
-Some practice files foe me to jump start my backend development journey. :)
+Some practice files for me to jump start my backend development journey. :)